Ironman Coeur d'Alene Bike: race report

 I had just turned back into town when I heard someone yell, "Go Katie!"
 Whenever I hear that (even at track workouts), I just yell, "YEAH GO KATIE!" right back because I am part idiot, so I did, but I couldn't find whoever was yelling.
 She yelled it again, and I went, hmm, that sounds like my mom's voice.

 My mom is a kick-ass photographer, you see, and she has a lot of serious heavy equipment so she looks pretty legit.
 Somehow she managed to talk her way into riding the back of one of the media motos that was idling in town until the pros came back through.
+I'm sure the guy driving her around expected me to be floored, and I was for a second, but this is my mother we are talking about.
+She raised ME.
+So all I could do was laugh.
+It was amazing.

 Around mile 20 I realized that I had to pee pretty badly.
 I had peed several (6?) times before the race started.
 Once on the beach waiting for the cannon, twice in the water while swimming and once in transition.
 That's about right for me, maybe a little high, but I almost never have to pee on the bike in races.
 But then I did.
 I decided that I didn't want to stop, because there was no place to pull over and the lines at the portapotties were extremely long.
 When we hit the downhill after mile 20, I tried to coast and let go, but I couldn't get anything moving.
 I spent about the next ten miles trying to release, all the while becoming increasingly uncomfortable in the aero position.
 I was able to get a few squirts out (sorry if this is incredibly disgusting), but it wasn't even close to how full I was.
 When I went past the mile 30 marker and compared it to my watch, I realized how much time I had given up by keeping things easy and fighting with my bladder.
 I decided that I would stop at the next rest stop, no matter how long the lines were, and go.
 It was worth it to be comfortable for the rest of the day.